Genivia/ugrep/README.md

                   ital letter.
 Case insensitive matching applies to ASCII letters only.

            --json Output  file  matches in JSON.
+Use options -H, -n, -k, and -b to specify additional properties.
 See also option --format.

            -k, --column-number
                   The column number of a matched pattern is displayed in front  of the  respective  matched  line,  starting at column 1.
 Tabs are expanded when columns are counted, see option --tabs.

            -L, --files-without-match
                   Only the names of files not containing selected lines are  writ- ten  to  standard  output.
 Pathnames  are listed once per file searched.
 If  the  standard  input  is  searched,  the  string ``(standard input)'' is written.

            -l, --files-with-matches
                   Only the names of files containing selected lines are written to standard output.  ugrep will only search a file  until  a  match has  been  found,  making  searches  potentially less expensive.
                   Pathnames are listed once per file searched.
 If  the  standard input is searched, the string ``(standard input)'' is written.

            --label[=LABEL]
                   Displays  the LABEL value when input is read from standard input where a file name would normally be printed in the output.
 This option applies to options -H, -L, and -l.

            --line-buffered
                   Force  output  to  be line buffered.
 By default, output is line buffered when standard output is a terminal and  block  buffered otherwise.

            -M MAGIC, --file-magic=MAGIC
                   Only  files matching the signature pattern `MAGIC' are searched.
                   The signature "magic bytes" at the start of a file are  compared to  the  `MAGIC' regex pattern.
 When matching, the file will be searched.
 This option may be repeated and may be combined  with options  -O  and  -t to expand the search.
 This option is rela- tively slow as every file on the search path is read to  compare `MAGIC'.

            -m NUM, --max-count=NUM
                   Stop  reading  the  input  after  NUM matches for each file pro- cessed.

            --max-depth=NUM
                   Restrict recursive search to NUM (NUM  >  0)  directories  deep, where --max-depth=1 searches the specified path without visiting sub-directories.
 By comparison, -dskip  skips  all  directories even when they are on the command line.

            --max-files=NUM